alexkirsz/dispatch/README.md

 A SOCKS proxy that balances traffic between network interfaces.

-*Works on Mac OS X, Windows and Linux.*
+*Should work on macOS, Windows, and Linux.
+Only tested on macOS for now.*

 This is a Rust rewrite of [dispatch-proxy](https://github.com/alexkirsz/dispatch-proxy), originally written in CoffeeScript and targeting Node.js.